hbokhari-pm/SIEM-Lab-Splunk/README.md

    | stats count by src_ip
    | where count >= 5
 4. Set up a real-time alert (“SSH Brute Force Detection”) to trigger when >=5 failed logins occur from the same IP.

+What I Learned

+How to simulate real world log data for SIEM testing

+Writing SPL queries to detect suspicious patterns

+Setting up Splunk alerts for proactive monitoring

+Structuring a repeatable detection lab for portfolio use

 ##  Results

 Detection of brute force attempts in Splunk: